AudreySabri/deep-learning-anisotropy/README.md

 ### Execution

 In case you want to train a model from scratch, you must specify your desired configurations in the config folder as described above.
-Depending on the type of network that you want to train, make sure to set
+Depending on the type of network that you want to train, in the respective "pipeline_config.py" file, make sure to set

 ```
 train: bool = True